trashpirate/bull-bear-program/README.md

 ### Overview
 BullBear Game is an exciting and strategic price prediction game built on the Solana blockchain.
 It allows players to predict the price movement of their favorite cryptocurrencies over a set period and win rewards.
 The game leverages the Pyth Oracle network for real-time price feeds and supports SPL tokens for betting and rewards.

+TODO:

+- remove game authority check for round handling but add constraints to ensure smooth game operation (anyone should be able to start a round, close betting, and end a round)
+- do we need the option to delete a game?
+- add an ID (counter) to the game

 ---

 ### How to Play the BullBear Game